EastWoodYang/AnnoRouter/README.md

 # AnnoRouter
-A routing framework to assist with Android Componentization.
+A routing framework to assist with Android Componentization. it's turns your HTTP API into a Java interface.

 <img src='https://github.com/EastWoodYang/AnnoRouter/blob/master/picture/1.png'/>

-Use interfaces and annotations to define route jump info.

 ## Get it
 AnnoAdapter is now available on JCentral.